3.50 Edmonton Energy and Technology Park Special Area

 5.2.2. the location of new and existing landscape areas.
 Proposed Landscaping must be integrated with adjacent ecological features and be designed to support ecological network;

-5.2.3. arterial or freeway Frontages which include additional Landscaping;.
+5.2.3. arterial or freeway Frontages which include additional Landscaping;

 5.2.4. landscape areas which are connected to those landscaped areas with adjacent parcels, and park and natural areas;